Oluboye123/Analysis-of-Police-Stop-Search-Data-in-the-UK-2019-/README.md

 # Analysis-of-Police-Stop-Search-Data-in-the-UK-2019-
 How to run the program:
 The entire code for the program has been written using python 3.9.6.
 The codes have been broken into modules namely:
-•	APK: This module creates a GUI and likewise interacts with other modules to produce the charts.
+•	**APK**: This module creates a GUI and likewise interacts with other modules to produce the charts.

-•	API_Module: This module extracts Stop & Search data via API.
+•	**API_Module**: This module extracts Stop & Search data via API.

-•	Data Cleaning module: Cleans the datasets and extracts additional features from the datasets
+•	**Data Cleaning module**: Cleans the datasets and extracts additional features from the datasets

-•	Visualization module: This module contains functions that generate visual charts from the dataset.
+•	**Visualization module**: This module contains functions that generate visual charts from the dataset.

 The entire program runs fully from the APK module.

 To run the entire program, run the APK module either from the command prompt terminal (by double clicking the APK module) or from the python terminal.
 The charts will Open in a new window, close each figure to generate the next figure.
 NOTE THAT IT MIGHT TAKE A WHILE BEFORE CHARTS GET DISPLAYED.
 Dependency Information:
 The dependency library used are: pandas, matplotlib, seaborn and pywaffle.
 These libraries can be installed on your local system by using the pip command in the command prompt terminal

 # 🚔 UK Police Stop and Search Data Analysis
-### 📊 Data Science Project | Practitioner Level

 ## **🔍 Overview**
 This project analyzes **UK police stop-and-search data** to uncover trends, assess the impact of policing strategies, and provide data-driven insights.
-Using **Python, data science techniques, and visualization tools**, this analysis answers key questions on **age distribution, geographical trends, and policy implications**.
+Using **Python and visualization tools**, this analysis answers key questions on **age distribution, geographical trends, and policy implications**.

 ## **📌 Objectives**
 ✅ Retrieve **stop-and-search records** via API or pre-downloaded datasets.